Esri/arcgis-maps-sdk-java-samples/utility_network/display-content-of-utility-network-container/README.md

 ## How it works

-1. Load a web map that include ArcGIS Pro [Subtype Group Layers](https://pro.arcgis.com/en/pro-app/help/mapping/layer-properties/subtype-layers.htm) with only container features visible (i.e. fuse bank, switch bank, transformer bank, hand hole and junction box).
+1. Load a web map that includes ArcGIS Pro [Subtype Group Layers](https://pro.arcgis.com/en/pro-app/help/mapping/layer-properties/subtype-layers.htm) with only container features visible (i.e. fuse bank, switch bank, transformer bank, hand hole and junction box).
 2. Create a `GraphicsOverlay` for displaying a container view.
 3. Create and load a `UtilityNetwork` with the same feature service URL as the layers in the web map ([Naperville electric network feature service](https://sampleserver7.arcgisonline.com/arcgis/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer) in this sample).
 4. Add an event handler for the `onMouseClicked` event of the `MapView`.